 Germination Process Within the Tomato

 The germination process within the tomato fruit is similar to that of any other seed.
 The seed absorbs water and swells, and the embryo inside the seed starts to grow.
+As the embryo grows, it develops roots and shoots, which eventually emerge from the seed coat.

 It is safe to eat a tomato with seeds sprouting inside, and the germinating seeds are still edible.
 However, the tomato may not taste as sweet as a fully ripe tomato, and some people may find it bland.